ambertk/MNIST/README.md

 Setting up my application to run on Docker was actually pretty easy.
 Dockerizing an application takes place in just a few steps.
 First, you need the code that you want to run.
 Then, you write a Dockerfile that specifies which container image you wish to use as your starting point, adds any dependencies not present, and finally adds your code to the container.
 Last, you build that image.
 At that point, you can then run that container as we have before.

-You can view the complete code files here: https://github.com/bmcilw1/MNIST
+Take a look at the Dockerfiles that I wrote here: https://github.com/bmcilw1/MNIST

-Build them yourself by cloning the repo and opening the folder running:
+You can build them yourself by cloning the repo and opening the folder running:

 ```bash
 docker build -t my_mnist .
 ```

-And run it using
+You can now run your own (identical) build:

 ```bash
 docker run my_mnist